webstercharly/TeamFind-Recruitment-Messenger/README.md

 A web-based tool to automate messaging for recruitment on TeamFind.
 This tool allows team managers and recruiters to send custom messages to a selected number of players, streamlining the recruitment process on the TeamFind platform.

+## Responsible Use

+This tool is designed to help streamline the recruitment process on TeamFind.
+Users are urged not to abuse this tool for spamming or any form of harassment.
+Always check TeamFind's terms and conditions to ensure compliance with their policies before using this tool.

 ## Features

 - Automate sending custom messages to players on TeamFind.